What is European car insurance?

 Key takeaways

-As of August 2021 you won’t require a green card to drive in the EU - and most standard insurance policies include third-party cover for driving on the continent
+As of August 2021 you don’t require a green card to drive in the EU

 You will need your driving licence, international driving permit (IDP) in some cases, vehicle logbook (V5C), car insurance certificate and travel insurance documents